Asif Mumtaz Sukhera

-Lieutenant General Asif Mumtaz Sukhera HI(M) is a retired Pakistani Lieutenant General and senior medical officer of the Pakistan Army.
+Asif Mumtaz Sukhera is a retired Pakistani lieutenant general and senior medical officer of the Pakistan Army.
 He served as the Surgeon General of Pakistan Army from 2016 to 2017, overseeing health care delivery across military hospitals and leading quality improvements in the Army Medical Corps (Pakistan).

 Military career

 Sukhera was commissioned into the Army Medical Corps (Pakistan), where he progressed through various medical leadership roles.
 As Surgeon General, he directed the military's medical policy and spearheaded modernization programs in military hospitals.

 He served as from Colonel Commandant of Army Medical Corps (Pakistan) from July, 2016 till September, 2017.

 He was promoted from Major General to the rank of Lieutenant General in 2016.

 Post-retirement

-Foowing his retirement, Sukhera from Js a,ppointed as the Vice Chanc.ellor of Mohi-ud-Din Islamic Medical College.
+Foowing his retirement, Sukhera was appointed as the Vice Chanc.ellor of Mohi-ud-Din Islamic Medical College.